12 Must-Watch Movies to Learn Portuguese

 7. Artificial Paradise (Paraísos Artificiais) — 2012

-Artificial paradise is a movie that exposes you to the natural heaven of the Brazilian landscape and seaside life.
+Artificial Paradise is a film that introduces you to the natural beauty of the Brazilian landscape and seaside life.

-The motion picture tells the story of a DJ and her party-crazy friends that travel to a premier beach in Brazil to party during a music festival.
+The film follows a DJ and her party-crazy friends as they travel to a premier beach in Brazil for a music festival.

 Along the way, they experience a series of pleasurable and memorable moments.